 In connection with HUD's front-end fair housing and civil rights and relocation reviews described in this Section 5 and in Section 6, HUD is requiring submission of a Fair Housing, Civil Rights, and Relocation Checklist (the "Checklist").
-The Checklist will facilitate the PHAs' and Project Owners' submission of necessary information to complete these reviews.
-HUD anticipates that a revised Checklist, when available following Paperwork Reduction Act approval, will be separated into parts which can be submitted incrementally as the PHA and Project Owner develop the RAD transaction plans, with different elements of the Checklist applicable at different stages of the transaction planning process.
+The Checklist will facilitate the PHAs' and Project Owners' submission of necessary information to complete these reviews.36 HUD anticipates that a revised Checklist, when available following Paperwork Reduction Act approval, will be separated into parts which can be submitted incrementally as the PHA and Project Owner develop the RAD transaction plans, with different elements of the Checklist applicable at different stages of the transaction planning process.
 For example, submissions regarding site selection for a RAD transaction involving new construction may occur well before submissions regarding a proposal to change the unit configuration.

 The Checklist will outline the minimum information or documentation which HUD will need in order to review each part of the Checklist.
 After HUD's initial review of any portion of the Checklist, HUD may determine that the data provided in the Checklist is insufficient for HUD to complete its review, in which case HUD may require the PHA or Project Owner to provide supplemental information.
 The PHA should submit each part as early as possible once the information covered in the applicable part is known.
-All information specified in the applicable being revised to fully capture the submission requirements described in this Notice.
+All information specified in the applicable circumstances, HUD may require to complete different components of its front-end review.
+The Checklist is being revised to fully capture the submission requirements described in this Notice.
 The revised Checklist will be subject to Paperwork Reduction Act approval and will be posted at the website listed above when available for use.